|

 November,

-1988/TM Century 21 Breakfast Club custom (Dallas) - These three
+1988/TM Century 21 Breakfast Club custom (Dallas) - This cut

-cuts were customized for the Brad
+was customized for the Brad Davis

-Breakfast Club;"
+"Don McNeill's Breakfast Club;"

 this clip is from August 2, 1957.

-to July 7, 1989/PAMS-CPMG Special Delivery (Dallas) - This was
+prior to July 7, 1989/PAMS-CPMG Special Delivery (Dallas) -

-lyrics "Big D 103, Solid Gold."
+the lyrics "Big D 103, Solid Gold."

 July